simon-clematide/GDI-task-2017/README.md

 # CLUZH submission for VarDial 2017 Workshop Task "German Dialect Identification" (GDI)

-STILL WORK IN PROGRESS

-This repository contains the code and data for reproducing our approach as described in our paper.
+This repository contains the code and data for reproducing our approach as described in our EACL 2017 [VarDial Workshop Paper](http://web.science.mq.edu.au/~smalmasi/vardial4/pdf/VarDial21.pdf).

 ### Prerequisites for running the code under Linux/MacOS:
   - our tested environment: Anaconda 4.3.0 with Python 3 https://www.continuum.io/downloads and Keras 1